St. Dominic's Church (Denver)

-The St. Dominic's Church in Denver, Colorado, is a historic church at 3005 W. 29th Avenue.
+St. Dominic's Church is a historic church in Denver, Colorado, at 3005 W. 29th Avenue.
 It was built during 1923 to 1926 and added to the National Register of Historic Places in 1996.

 Described as Late Gothic Revival in style overall, it is said to exhibit "characteristics of the middle to late Ravonnant and Flamboyant styles."
 It has a Latin Cross plan.
 It is 165 ft long, 85 ft wide, and 80 ft high (rooftop level).
 It has a rose window in a tall parapeted gable.